 Since IPv6 traffic has been growing continuously over the last years - currently, Google monitors a share of more than $35 \%^1$ - it is getting more and more important to support IPv6.
 This is also reflected in several research papers ([1], [2], [3], etc.).
-Hence, we started the FaVe project with the motivation to support IPv6 right away.
+Hence, we started our research on our network security verification system FaVe with the motivation to support IPv6 as well as IPv4 right away2.
 We demonstrated how to reuse the fast verification engine NetPlumber [4] to model IPv6 packets as well as the concept of firewalls [5].
-But the support for compliance checking was still lacking and the support of stateful firewalls was rudementary.
-Our former approach for FaVe was based on an online monitoring of state changes at https://www.google.com/intl/en/ipv6/statistics.html runtime covering only snapshots instead of all possible states.
+But the support for compliance checking was still lacking and the support of stateful firewalls was rudimentary.
+Our former approach for FaVe was based on an online monitoring of state changes at runtime covering only snapshots instead of all possible states.
+We conducted experiments with a minimalistic scenario with a single firewall and measured a throughput of up to 400 new connections per second.
 In this work, we replace this approach with a static analysis of the firewall configuration to determine and model all possible states efficiently.

-The authors are with the Department of Computer Science, University of Potsdam, Germany, e-mails: {cllorenz, clemens}@uni-potsdam.de, {schroet-ter, schnor}@cs.uni-potsdam.de
+The authors are with the Department of Computer Science, University of Potsdam, Germany, e-mails: {cllorenz, clemens}@uni-potsdam.de, {schroetter, schnor}@cs.uni-potsdam.de